 The function is staffed by appropriately skilled and experienced compliance professionals.
 The Irish Life Health Head of Compliance is the PCF holder for the department.
-The Irish Life Health Head of Compliance has dual reporting lines to the ILGL Head of Insurance Business Compliance and to the Irish Life Health Head of Actuarial Function.
+The Irish Life Health Head of Compliance has dual reporting lines to the ILGL Head of Insurance Business Compliance and to Irish Life Health Management.